What is the Black Stuff on my Water Bottle & Is it Dangerous?

 Have you ever looked at your water bottle, noticed black spots or residue, and thought, what is the black stuff on my water bottle?

-So, me being me, I went on an obsessive research mission to discover exactly what the black stuff is, how it gets there, and how to get rid of it.
+This guide explains exactly what the black stuff is, how it gets there, and how to get rid of it.

 What Kind of Mold Grows in Water Bottles?